Vietnam imposes 47.64% anti-dumping tax on some sugar imports from Thailand

 The probe showed that subsidised sugar shipments from Thailand surged 330.4% to 1.3 million tonnes in 2020 and the imports were undermining the domestic sugar industry, the ministry said in a statement.

-Previously the industry imposed a temporary 33.88% levy on Thai sugar in February.
+Previously the industry ministry imposed a temporary 33.88% levy on Thai sugar in February.

+Sansern Samalapa, Thailand's vice commerce minister, told Reuters the country's embassy in Vietnam would initially respond by filing an objection and ask Vietnam to open another investigation to review the measures again next year.

+"We'll ask Vietnam to review this again next year and open a new investigation ...to confirm that we didn't dump in the market and to ask them to decrease the tax," said Sansern.

 Vietnam removed import duties on sugar imported from Southeast Asian countries in 2020, in accordance with the commitments of the ASEAN Trade in Goods Agreement.